December 28, 2025

 The Unique Structure of English: A Language of Non-Native Speakers

 English is unique in that the majority of its speakers are people for whom it is not their native language.
-Let's compare with other major world languages:
+That is what sets it apart from the other giants:

 The Paradox of Native English Speakers: Monolingualism